mattbostock/timbala/docs/configuration.md

 # Configuration

-AthensDB can be configured using command-line options or using environment variables prefixed with `ATHENSDB_`.
+Timbala can be configured using command-line options or using environment variables prefixed with `TIMBALA_`.

-AthensDB aims to keep user-supplied configuration a minimum to keep complexity to a minimum, both for the AthensDB codebase and for its users.
+Timbala aims to keep user-supplied configuration a minimum to keep complexity to a minimum, both for the Timbala codebase and for its users.

 The 'immutable' configuration which is hard-coded is documented below.